When It Comes to Voter Turnout, Ohio Youth Lags Behind

 In 2008, President Barack Obama targeted Ohio youth when it came to gaining votes for the Democratic primary as he ran against Hillary Clinton.
 This, as it is obvious nearly a decade later, worked in his favor as he went on to serve for two terms as President.

-What does this mean for 2020?
+What does this mean for Ohio youth for the 2020 primaries in March?
 That’s to be determined.
-However, what history points to is this: youth voters are incredibly important and vulnerable to acts of state voter suppression in Ohio (and across the nation).
-This is no secret to elected officials, as made apparent in the starkly different ways youth voters have been treated by different members of the political arena.
+However, what history points to is this: youth voters are incredibly important and vulnerable to acts of state voter suppression in Ohio (and across the nation) – and those in office recognize this, as it is obvious in the starkly different ways youth voters have been treated by different members of the political arena.

 And yet, youth don’t seem to recognize just how important their vote is, especially in Ohio.
 In fact, Ohio lags significantly behind the rest of the nation when it comes to youth voter turnout.
-In 2018, Ohio’s midterm elections only saw 22% of the 18-24 year old registered voting group.
+Just last year in 2018, Ohio’s midterm elections only saw 22% of the 18-24 year old registered voting group.
 In sharp contrast stand nearby states: Wisconsin saw 47%, Pennsylvania 32%, and Michigan 33%.
 Overall, the nation typically sees about 30%.
+Even more compelling is that the Ohio state government is ran by the people we put into office, and yet, the voting population is under-represented in younger age groups and over-represented in older age groups.
+This has to have an effect on government policy decisions.

 Do you know what this means?
 YOUTH decided the winner of that race.
 Youth voices were heard.
 Youth had just as much of a say in the nation’s politics as any other group in the nation.

-And this upcoming Election Day, November 5, we should all hoist our youth upon our shoulders and encourage them, over and over with the same words President Obama spoke in 2016: “Don’t boo, VOTE!”
+And when it comes to the election in 2020, we should all hoist our youth upon our shoulders and encourage them, over and over with the same words President Obama spoke in 2016: